-The requested amount cannot exceed the total amount of the cash requested from the External Program and other partner cash contributions (combined).
+The requested amount cannot exceed the total amount of the cash requested from CUREator+ and other partner cash contributions (combined).
 In-kind contributions are excluded from this amount.

-The amount requested from the FHRI Fund through the Program, partners and the External Program must allow for expenditure in WA to be at least double the MRIAS funding amount requested.
+The amount requested from the FHRI Fund through the Program, partners and CUREator+ must allow for expenditure in WA to be at least double the MRIAS funding amount requested.

-Funding will not be disbursed until evidence is provided to OMRI that the External Program application has been successful, and an appropriate funding agreement for the External Program has been executed.
+Funding will not be disbursed until evidence is provided to OMRI that the CUREator+ application has been successful, and an appropriate funding agreement for CUREator+ has been executed.